johndaudelin/Asteroid-Belt/README.md

 This block of code continually loops to: update the screen graphics, check for any conditions that have been met in the game, and perform a single screen render ("sync()") to show these changes.
 Once an "exit" command is found (inside a conditional), the program breaks out of this loop and continues through the code.

-The code is sloppy in places, and if I was developing it today, I would use very different coding standards.
+The code is sloppy in places, and if I was developing it today, I would use very different standards.
 However, it represents the successful culmination of several months of hard programming work when I was much younger.

 ## History